Communities Fighting COVID Return to School

 Inclusion Criteria

-• 2 years of age or older; student at a Sweetwater Union High School District Middle School, staff at a Sweetwater Union High School District Middle School or household member of a student or staff affiliated with a Sweetwater Union High School District Middle School
+- student at a Sweetwater Union High School District Middle School, staff at a Sweetwater Union High School District Middle School

 Exclusion Criteria

-• <2 years of age - No affiliation with a Sweetwater Union High School District Middle School
+- <2 years of age - Not a student or staff at a participating Sweetwater Union High School District Middle School

 Study Design